achinsa/01_-Customer_Behavior_Prediction_Using_Naive_Bayes_202401100300011/README.md

 Premium Buyer        0.81      0.85      0.83        20

 Overall Accuracy: 86%

+## Logic
+We want to predict customer behavior — whether someone is a Bargain Hunter or a Premium Buyer — based on features like purchase amount, brand loyalty, etc.
+To solve this, we used a Naive Bayes Classifier, which applies Bayes' Theorem with an assumption of independence among features.

+Prediction Logic Summary:
+Calculate the probability of the data for each class.
+Choose the class with the highest probability.
+Output the predicted class label.

 ## Conclusion
 The Naive Bayes model performs well with an accuracy of 86%, showing strong ability in classifying customers into their respective categories.
 This approach is lightweight, fast, and effective for customer segmentation tasks in e-commerce or retail analytics.